tribes

 Ho'honáeka'ėškóne Rockyboy Indian.
 Usage: probably a loan transl. from English Lit: rock-child Variant: Ho'honáe-hetané-ka'ėškóne; Plural Ho'honáeka'ėškóneho.
 Category: tribes.

 Ho'néhetane na.
-1 • Pawnee.
-This is the word for a member of the Pawnee tribe as well as a Cheyenne name.
+1 • Pawnee. (another recording) This is the word for a member of the Pawnee tribe as well as a Cheyenne name.
 Lit: wolf-person Plural Ho'néhetaneo'o.
 Category: tribes.

 2 • Pawnee.
 Category: names.